Stylesoftware/Repo1/README.md

 # Tang-Nano-FIFO-IP-Example
-Exploring the timing for the FIFO IP from Gowin, setup for the Tang Nano.
+Exploring the timing of the FIFO IP from Gowin, setup for the Tang Nano.

 ### The problem
-After reading the documentation, I noticed there was no explaination for the timing required after a number of reads or writes, as to when the read_enable or write_enable register could be turned back off, and it wasn't what one would expect compared to a register based FIFO.
+After reading the documentation, I found there were no code examples and no explaination as to how many ticks I need to wait before releasing the fifo_read_enable or fifo_write_enable registers.
-This is understandable as it needs to take the time to address BRAM.
-So I needed to investigate.
+So I had to investigate.

+### How to figure it out
+Write a state machine to find out when to trigger fifo_write_enable and fifo_read_enable and when to turn them off.

 ### How it works
-Use a stateful sequence to figure out when to trigger fifo_write_enable, fifo_read_enable and when to turn them off.
-This code saves 3 bytes to the FIFO and independently waits for fifo_empty to be turned off, to then start reading and confirming those 3 bytes.
+Write 3 bytes to the FIFO.
+Wait for fifo_empty to be turned off.
+Read 3 bytes from the FIFO.
-If successful, each byte turns on one of the three LED's on the Tang Nano, until all 3 LED elements are on.
-(It may look light-cyan instead of white).
+Confirm each byte by turning on one of the 3 Tang Nano LED elements.

+### Conclusion
+For the Tang Nano FIFO IP to succeed, both the fifo_write_enable and fifo_read_enable have to be left alone for 3 ticks before they can be turned off.

 ### Check the timing
 Change the position of write_enable=0 or read_enable=0 up one or more case positions.
-Each up-change will leave another LED unlit.
+Each case up-change will

 ### Setup
 In the GOWIN FPGA Designer, start a new project.